Research

 Turbulence in the Milky Way and Beyond

 I'm starting to look at turbulence in star forming regions within the Milky Way as well.
-Using GAIA and APOGEE data of nearby, newly formed stellar populations, we are trying to see how the dynamics of these stars are reflective of turbulence in their natal clouds, and if their turbulent motions are anisotropic or change over time.
-I'm always excited to understand the temporal evolution of galaxies and their constituent pieces, and hopefully a publication will be submitted on this topic in the coming months.
+Using 6D data from Gaia and APOGEE, as well as SFH and stellar age estimates derived from the Python package sagitta, I analyzed the structure, natal turbulent kinematics, and expansion trends in these young clusters, as well as how these properties evolved in time over different star forming periods.
+I'm always excited to understand the temporal evolution of galaxies and their constituent pieces, and a publication will be submitted on this topic in the coming months.

 The Stellar Halos and Tidal Streams of M82 and NGC 3077

 In the summer of 2023, I started working with deep, wide field Subaru data of M82 and NGC 3077.
 These two galaxies, also in the M81 group, are known to be interacting with M81 itself.
 However, we do now know the star formation or dynamical histories of these two galaxies, making the nature of their outskirts as well as their evolutionary paths a mystery.
 Through analyzing the end of star formation and global metallicity of these faint structures around these galaxies, I found that M82 accreted a SMC-sized satellite about 6 Gyr ago, and that NGC 3077's progenitor posessed strong population gradients in its outskirts before being tidally disrupted by M81.
-This work has been accepted for publication in The Astrophysical Journal; a link to this work can be found on my CV.
+With this information, we were ultimately able to constrain the past, present, and future merger/interaction history of the three most massive galaxies in the M81 group.
+This work has been published in the Astrophysical Journal; the link can be found on my CV.

 Star Formation Regulation in AGN and Non-AGN Sipral Galaxies